Blogging has come a long way in the last decade. It went from a hobby to a respectable career, and now it’s a worldwide phenomenon.

-Today I’m we’re going to dive into the best free blog sites and examine each one in-depth.
+Today we’re going to dive into the best available blog sites and examine each one in-depth.
 We’ll follow that up with a massive list of blogging tools that you can use in every facet of your website.

 There are a few caveats when you go with free blog sites:

-- You have a shared domain (this website on WordPress.com would be www.blogbasics.wordpress.com, for example).
+- You have a shared domain or subdomain (your blog name would be www.blogbasics.wordpress.com or www.blogbasics.blogspot.com, for example).

 - You don’t technically own the blog or its content.